pavoltravnik/maxims-of-law/maxims-of-law.md

 Solemnitas juris sunt observandae.
 The solemnities of law are to be observed.
 Jenk.
 Cent.
 13.

 Solo cedit quod solo implantatur.
 What is planted in the soil belongs to the soil. inst.
 2, 1, 29.
 See 1 Mackeld. civ.
-Law, 268; 2 Bouv.
+Law, §268; 2 Bouv.
 Inst. n.
 1571.

 Solo cedit quodquod solo implantatur.
-What is planted in the soil belongs o the soil.
+What is planted in the soil belongs to the soil.
 Inst.
 2, 1, 32; 2 Bouv.
 Inst. n.
 1572.

 Solus Deus haeredem facit.
 God alone makes the heir.